Wired for Reuse: Automating Context-Aware Code Adaptation in IDEs via LLM-Based Agent: Approach

 \subsection{Overview}

 The overview of \emph{WIRL} is illustrated in Fig.~\ref{fig:overview}. \emph{WIRL} consists of three core components: an \emph{LLM}, a \emph{customized toolkit} containing three types of tools, i.e., \emph{locator}, \emph{collector}, and \emph{completer}, and an \emph{agent pilot}, which orchestrates communication between the LLM and the toolkit by parsing outputs, updating prompts, and executing tool invocations.
 Given a piece of \emph{isolated code}, the \emph{agent pilot} begins by initializing the prompt (\emph{Step 1}).
 This prompt includes system roles, task descriptions, and instructions on how the task should be addressed using the available tools.
 It also embeds the location of \emph{unresolved elements} and results from preliminary analyses.
 Using this prompt, the \emph{agent pilot} issues a request to the LLM (\emph{Step 2}).
 The LLM responds by specifying a tool to invoke from the customized toolkit (\emph{Step 3}).
 The \emph{agent pilot} then parses the response and executes the corresponding tool with the appropriate arguments (\emph{Step 4}).
 The tool's output is subsequently parsed and integrated into the prompt (\emph{Step 5}) for the next iteration.
-This loop continues iteratively until either the \emph{completer} tool is executed, indicating task completion, or a predefined computational budget is reached.
+This loop continues iteratively until either the \emph{completer} tool is executed, or a predefined computational budget is reached.
+The customized toolkit, implemented by the proposed approach, depends on high-level abstractions like compilers, AST parsers, and LLMs.